Cadry's Kitchen

 These are so good, you may want to “quiche” whoever made the recipe! 😉

-They can be eaten hot or cold.
-They also work well for brunches, picnics, packed lunches, and make-ahead breakfasts.
+Perfect for brunches, picnics, packed lunches, and make-ahead breakfasts.

-By the way, I include oven directions as well.
+(By the way, I include oven directions as well.)

 Breakfast-style potatoes